How to Read the Student Instructional Rating Survey Summary

 Note that the rating form currently being used as an example and any other form is instructor specific and reflects student response in regards to that instructor only.

-The first ten question of the Student Instructional Rating Form are standardized for all departments.
+The first ten questions of the Student Instructional Rating Form are standardized for all departments.
 Additional questions may be added by a department.
 For example, the physics department has five different versions of the form with different questions numbered 11 through 19, depending on the type of course (lab, lecture, workshop, etc.).

 Sample Summary